svenssonjoel/svenssonjoel.github.com/pages/src/zynq_hls_opencl/index.md

 I use the `screen` command as a serial terminal and connect to the development board using the command `screen /dev/ttyUSB0 115200`.
-The picture below shows the output when debuging the program on hardware.
+The picture below shows the output when debugging the program on hardware.

 ![Vitis output from hello loop](./media/vitis_output_from_hello_loop.png)